Table of Content

 excellent work

 For writing a business continuity plan template manufacturing, you will need to pay attention to not only present market analysis but also information of past and future.
-If you want, you can take help from logging company business plan or diamond business plan or any other thorough business plan for further guidance.
+If you want, you can take help from logging company or diamond or any other thorough business plan for further guidance.

-Your business plan will help you identify your customer base, services, and how to attract the two.
+Your document will help you identify your customer base, services, and how to attract the two.
 Therefore, focus on manufacturing definition business when developing your marketing plan.

 Here, we have detailed the marketing plan and its details for Henry Works: